Ghveda/Design-Patterns/README.md

 | -                              | -                                                     | Strategy                                                 |
 | -                              | -                                                     | Template Method                                          |
 | -                              | -                                                     | Visitor                                                  |

+# Creational Patterns

+### Singleton
+The Singleton pattern is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

+### Prototype
+The prototype pattern is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes.
+All prototype classes have a common interface that makes it possible to copy objects even if their concrete classes are unknown.
+Prototype objects can produce full copies since objects of the same class can access each others's private fields.